helmutbuhler/milana_robot/blog_post.md

 In the end, I got the jumping to work pretty reliably.
 It doesn't jump as high as I initially simulated it or hoped, but I guess that's good enough.
 ![Jump Simulation and real Jump GIF](https://8gadgetpack.net/milana/sim5.gif)

 I also implemented other features than jumping.
 It can balance while moving with one leg on a ramp.
 I added some arms with some Inverse Kinematics control.
-And I also added a way to communicate with the robot via voice and a local ChatGPT clone.
-But this post is getting long enough, so I just refer to the code and readmes in this repository and this Youtube Video:
+And I also added a way to communicate with the robot via voice and a local ChatGPT clone (see [here](https://www.youtube.com/watch?v=1e_AJBxF1MY)).
+But this post is getting long enough, so I just refer to the code and readmes in this repository and this [Youtube Video](https://www.youtube.com/watch?v=lOAjTAtRaGs).

-todo

 All in all, I believe it's fair to say that this robot is very similar feature wise with Boston Dynamics Handle Robot.
 Although I admit that it doesn't look as fancy and isn't quite as elegant, but I'm still quite happy with it.